 For example, removable adhesive vinyl would work great as a removable wall decal while permanent vinyl will work better for a wood sign you plan to hang on your front door.

-4. Happy Crafters – Honestly this is just a happy place website – you will find vinyl of all sorts and many other craft related supplies!
+4. Happy Crafters – Honestly this is just a happy place website – you will find vinyl of all sorts and much other craft-related supplies!

 Mat to use: Standard grip work as well for adhesive vinyl.